What’s the difference between freehold and leasehold properties?

 Can a freehold be sold?

-Yes, it can.
-Regulations stipulate that a freeholder can sell the freehold whenever they wish.
-But with the proviso that they must offer the Right of First Refusal to qualifying tenants.
+Yes, a freehold can be sold.
+Regulations stipulate that a freeholder can sell the freehold whenever they wish, but with the proviso that they must offer the Right of First Refusal to qualifying tenants.

 If the tenants/leaseholders are not interested in buying the freehold, the freeholder is at liberty to sell the freehold to another buyer on the open market.